InstaPy/InstaPy/docs/additional-information.md

 By default, InstaPy downloads the latest version of the geckodriver.
 Unless you need a specific version of the geckodriver, you're ready to go.

-You can manually download the geckodriver binary and put the path as an argument to the InstaPy contructor:
+You can manually download the geckodriver binary and put the path as an argument to the InstaPy constructor:

 ```python
 session = InstaPy(..., geckodriver_path = '/path/to/binary', ...)